John and Benjamin Green: John Green

 John Green was born on 29 June 1787 at Newton Fell House, Nafferton, two miles north of Ovington, Northumberland.
-He was the son of Benjamin Green, a carpenter and maker of agricultural implements.
+He was the son of William Green, a carpenter and maker of agricultural implements.
 After finishing school, he worked in his father's business.
 The firm moved to the market town of Corbridge and began general building work with young John concentrating on architectural work.
 About 1820, John set up business as an architect and civil engineer in nearby Newcastle upon Tyne.